All the medical aid jargon explained (2025)

 A healthcare service provider (doctor, pharmacy, hospital, optometrist etc) with whom the scheme has a payment or service arrangement.

-This is sometimes interchangeable with the term DSP (See above), even though DSP should only refer to PMB treatment.
+This is sometimes interchangeable with the term DSP (see above), even though DSP should only refer to PMB treatment.

 Your plan might limit you to use only providers in the network, or it might require you to make a co-payment if your provider is not part of the network.